TrailTrack

 Did You Know?

-• The name Cnoc Fola translates from Irish as 'Hill of Blood'.
-This refers not to a historical battle, but to the vivid red hue the sun casts upon the iron-stained rocks and heather during sunset.
+• The name Cnoc Fola translates from Irish as 'Hill of Blood', a title mirrored in the English 'Bloody Foreland'.
+This likely refers to the dramatic red hue the granite and heather take on during a sunset, rather than a specific historical battle.

 Have you walked this?